Sadly, there are WAY too many biased reviews of CB Money Vine from “Launch Jackers“, for my liking.

 What’s The Cost of CB Money Vine, You Say?

-But don’t also forget that you’ll need to buy a ClickBank product each month OR pay $20/month to keep your system afloat.
+You’ll need to buy a ClickBank product each month to keep your system afloat or you’ll lose the money-making opportunity.

-So I think it’s fair to say that CMV can easily cost you a chunk of change if this is your first rodeo in the affiliate marketing arena, right?
+So I think it’s fair to say that CMV can quite easily cost you a chunk of change to go “all in” right off the bat.

 Final Conclusion: Is CB Money Vine a Scam?